MY WIFE loved reading The Happy Hollisters series when she was a child.

 STOP THAT RUNAWAY CAR!
 Pete Hollister embodies the kind of principals we should all aspire to own: courage, loyalty, leadership, and most especially in this situation, resourcefulness!

 HELP!
 IT'S QUICKSAND!
-I don't know why the presence of quicksand in books, television shows and movies made them all that much better when we were kids--but it did!
+I don't know why quicksand in books, television shows and movies made them all that much better when we were kids--but it sure did!

 BRO-JECTS!
 My brothers and I built an awesome bicycle ramp one year, but the best thing we ever built together was a mad scientist's laboratory in our crawlspace.
 We charged the neighborhood kids 25 cents each to enter.
 We made a bundle that Halloween, and then spent it all on candy and comics!